mrsdno/HTML-CSS-Git-Challenge/README.md

-# horiseon-accessibility
+# HTML-CSS-Git-Challenge

-HTML CSS Git Challenge: Code Refractor

 This is my submission for the first challenge in Rutger's Coding Bootcamp.

-I was given starter code for the landing page of Hori-seo-n, a company that specializes in Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
-I needed to refractor the website to make it more accessible.
+I was given starter code for the landing page of Horiseon, a company that provides social solution services.
+I needed to refractor the website and make it more accessible.

 I did this by adding:
  - semantic html elements